enjoymrban/JKL_Fitbuddy/README.md

 ```
 git clone https://github.com/enjoymrban/JKL_Fitbuddy
 ```
-You also need to have the following system environment variable set:
+You also need to have a PostgreSQL database on Heroku.
+Set the following system environment variable on your computer:
 ```
-SYSTEMENVIRONMENTVARIABLE
+DATABASE_URL = your_database_url_from_heroku_with_user_and_password
 ```
+You will have to update this value when Heroku cycles your database credentials.
+This will not be necessary on the Heroku server later when you deployed your application.
+If you wish not to use a deployed database, you will have to use a local PostgreSQL database and provide the needed information in conf/application.conf.
+The needed information is in comments, so it is easy to switch.

-Now import the project to your enviroment.
+Now import the project to your environment.
 To start the app just run:

 ```